emqx/blog/en/202002/mqtt-x-guideline.md

 3. Check for updates

-   Click the `i` button on the left bottom to display the ` About` page to learn about the version of **MQTT X**  and related information of [EMQ X](https://www.emqx.com/en) .
+   Click the `i` button on the left bottom to display the ` About` page to learn about the version of **MQTT X**  and related information of [EMQX](https://www.emqx.com/en) .
 Click `Check for Updates` to check if there are newer versions.

 ![mqttxupdate.png](https://static.emqx.net/images/889ae0041b88ba2ac8f6fefc44a92fde.png)